 Before I finish, I’d like to end with a bit of criticism as someone that has been using, learning, and working in social media platforms for the majority of my career.
 The updates rolled out this year give me a bit of concern as a Marketing Manager and as a passionate social media consumer.
 The reason we enjoy these platforms is because they offer something different.
 I stay connected with family and friends on Facebook, I get my news from Twitter, I seek out creativity on Instagram, and I give the illusion I’m a seasoned professional on LinkedIn.
 As a Marketing Manager, I brainstorm different messaging for the different platforms that iFrog has a profile on.
 With each new update, these platforms seem to be imitating each other and slowly molding into the same beast.
 What is my motivation to differentiate the messaging if they all have the same features?

-At iFrog Marketing Solutions, We Live at the Intersection of Marketing and Technology™ and believe in creating strong social media solutions for our partners.
+At iFrog Marketing Solutions, We Cultivate Relationships That Connect People And Brands and believe in creating strong social media solutions for our partners.
 We analyze, we adapt, and we bring solutions to get our partners ahead of their competition.
 Ready to take the leap?
 Contact us today!